noelp2500/NoelVSCodeResumePublicVersion/public/pages/personalprojects.md

 - A VSCode inspired UI Resume with all my updated details.
   - _**Tools -**_ React JS, JavaScript, TypeScript, HTML, CSS.

-## Noel Pereira Three JS Airplane Resume Idea `Will be uploaded on GitHub shortly!`
+## [Noel Pereira Three JS Airplane Resume Idea](https://github.com/noelp2500/Noel3DPlaneResumeIdea) 🔗 `Will be added as a part of this resume shortly!`

 - A React JS Resume Idea where the mouse controlled airplane traverses a path as it displays relevant information (in this case, me)
   - _**Tools -**_ React JS, React Three Fiber, JavaScript, HTML, CSS.